-- Open the project All Through The Night.RPP and save it as All Through The Night DUCK.RPP. - 2.
+- 1. Open the project All Through The Night, RPP and save it as All Through The Night DUCK.RPP. - 2.
 Delete any tracks other than Gtr Body, Gtr Neck, Vox and Bouzouki.
 Make sure the track order is Vox Track 1, Gtr Body Track 2, Gtr Neck Track 3 and Bouzouki Track 4.
 Adjust the volume and pan faders as you see fit. - 3.
 In the TCP, select the Vox track and press Ctrl T to insert a new track after this.
-Name this new track Instrument Submix. - 4.
+Name this Instrument Submix. - 4.
 Click on this track's Folder icon to make this track a folder.
-Use the Bouzouki track's folder icon to make it the last track in the folder. - To add two more channels to the Instrument Submix to allow it to receive a sidechain signal from the Vox, right click on the Volume fader for this track and set the number of channels to four.
+Make the Bouzouki the last track in the folder. - 5.
+To add two more channels to the Instrument Submix to allow it to receive a sidechain signal from the Vox, right click on the Volume fader for this track and set the number of channels to four. - 6.
+Next, display the FX window for the Instrument Submix track.
+Add the plug-in VST: ReaComp (Cockos).